-Gary D. Gilmore, M.P.H., Ph.D., MCHES, is a public health epidemiologist and public health educator who developed this opportunity to serve as a practical, meaningful learning experience for emerging health educators and health promotion specialists who want to become more fully aware of, and connected to, the health education Areas of Responsibility and the health education competencies.
+Gary D. Gilmore, M.P.H., Ph.D., MCHES, is a public health epidemiologist and public health educator who developed this opportunity to serve as a practical, meaningful learning experience for emerging health educators and health promotion specialists who want to become more fully aware of, and connected to, the health education Areas of

+Responsibility and the health education competencies.
 Additionally, the experience is designed to assist individuals in preparing for the CHES and MCHES examinations (a thoughtful, meaningful review with examples, not a "crash course").

 Dr. Gilmore has been a part of the national health education credentialing process since its inception beginning with the seminal Bethesda, Maryland conference in 1978, the meeting in which the profession decided to go forth with a national certification process.
-He has served on the Board of Commissioners, and as Vice Chair, of the National Commission for Health Education Credentialing; he was a member of the National Graduate Competencies Implementation Committee; he chaired the National Competencies Update Project during its eight years of existence, which verified the health education competencies and sub-competencies and resulted in the formulation of the hierarchical model that guides the distinct levels of health education competencies and sub-competencies today.
+He has served as a member and Vice Chair on the NCHEC Board of Commissioners.
+He was a member of the National Graduate Competencies Implementation Committee; he chaired the National Competencies Update Project during its eight years of existence, which verified the health education competencies and sub-competencies and resulted in the formulation of the hierarchical model that guides the distinct levels of health education competencies and sub-competencies today.